djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - We can eyball the plots we create and deem them reasonable, but errors are still possible.

-- In the absence of truth we can test if our results are the same as some reference simulation.
+- In the absence of truth we can test if our current results are the same as our reference results.

+- This ensures that the functionality we already have is not lost when we add new features or update packages.

 --